 Kilburn Arches

-We manage 51 arches under the railway east and west of Kilburn station.
+We manage arches under the railway east and west of Kilburn station.
 The arches require investment to make them suitable to let to small and medium businesses.
-We want you, the community, to help us shape the vision for these spaces by replying to our survey.

-We will continue to provide space for small businesses while also making sure the arches better contribute to Kilburn and the High Road.
+We want to continue to provide space for small businesses while also making sure the arches better contribute to Kilburn and the High Road.

-We manage 51 arches under the railway east and west of Kilburn station.
+We manage arches under the railway east and west of Kilburn station.
 The arches require investment to make them suitable to let to small and medium businesses.
-We want you, the community, to help us shape the vision for these spaces by replying to our survey.

-We will continue to provide space for small businesses while also making sure the arches better contribute to Kilburn and the High Road.
+We want to continue to provide space for small businesses while also making sure the arches better contribute to Kilburn and the High Road.

 Next Steps

-I am pleased to inform you that we have submitted our planning application to Camden Council for our Kilburn Mews project following a year of extensive engagement with the local community.
+I am pleased to confirm that following engagement with the local community and submission of our planning application in September 2022, we have now received permission to proceed with the improvement of Kilburn Mews from Camden Council.
 We plan to invest in the Mews, restoring many arches to a usable condition while bringing in a range of different business uses and improving the public realm.

 We will continue to work with the local community throughout the project and into the future.